Pacing Outside the Box: RNNs Learn to Plan in Sokoban

 Just like people who pace to think through tough problems, neural networks benefit from a bit of ‘pacing’ or time to plan ahead for challenging tasks like solving Sokoban.
 Understanding how this planning behavior emerges in networks can help develop more resilient and reliable AI systems.
 Additionally, these insights can improve the interpretability of AI decision-making, making it easier to diagnose and address potential issues.

-By revealing how neural networks develop planning strategies, we aim to provide insights that contribute to AI alignment and help reduce the risk of harmful misgeneralization.
+By revealing how neural networks develop planning strategies, we aim to provide empirical evidence for mesa-optimizers and insights that contribute to AI alignment and help reduce the risk of harmful misgeneralization.
 This work presents a promising model for further exploration into mechanistic interpretability and AI safety.
-Ultimately, this study contributes to the broader goal of creating trustworthy and aligned AI systems that can think ahead, plan effectively, and align with human values.
+Ultimately, this study contributes to the broader goal of creating trustworthy and aligned AI systems that can think ahead and plan effectively.

-For more information, read our full paper “Planning behavior in a recurrent neural network that plays Sokoban.”
+For more information, read our full paper “Planning in a recurrent neural network that plays Sokoban.”
 If you are interested in working on problems in AI safety, we’re hiring.
-We’re also open to exploring collaborations with researchers at other institutions – just reach out at hello@far.ai.
+We’re also open to exploring collaborations with researchers at other institutions – just reach out to hello@far.ai.